 The Fundamental Differences Between SOAP and REST

 Where SOAP takes a function-centric view of the world, REST has a resource-centric view.
-So when using REST, when you want to communicate with another machine or send your business logic to someone, you’re sending the whole function definition to that machine or person.
-When we talk of REST and the RESTful paradigm, we’re sending only the resource definition.
+So with SOAP, when you want to communicate with another machine or send your business logic to someone, you’re sending the whole function definition to that machine or person.
+When using REST and the RESTful paradigm, you are only sending the resource definition.

 So what is the impact of that?
 When you send a function, the interoperability of the code is lost.
 That's because there are rigid and precise communication protocols that control that communication.
 But with the loss of interoperability comes the potential for a richer connection.